Facebook Pixel Code

 The process usually involves either working with a debt settlement company or negotiating directly with your creditors.
 Here's a brief rundown:

-• Assessment: Evaluate your financial situation to see if settlement is the right option.
+• Assessment: Evaluate your financial situation to see if settlement is the right option for you.
+Make sure you don't have anything preventing you from completing the settlement.

-• Payment: Once an agreement is reached, pay the settled amount, often in a lump sum.
+• Payment: Once an agreement is reached, pay the settled amount, either in a lump sum or in term payments.
+Just make sure you receive your agreement in writing before setting up any payments!

 Eligibility Criteria

 Not everyone qualifies for debt settlement.
-Here are some common criteria:
+Here are some common criteria you should have:

 Pros of Credit Card Debt Settlement